Overview Back to top

 The weekly grid is the primary layout for time tracking.
 Issues appear as rows, days of the week as columns, and hours are displayed in cells at the intersection.

-• Each row represents a Jira issue you have logged time against.
+• Each issue row represents a Jira issue you have logged time against.

 • Each column represents a day of the week (Monday through Sunday).

-• Each cell shows the hours logged for that issue on that day.
+• Each cell shows the hours logged for that issue or allocation on that day.

-• Row totals show the sum of hours for each issue across the week.
+• Row totals show the sum of hours for each issue or allocation across the week.

-• Column totals show the sum of hours for each day across all issues.
+• Column totals show the sum of hours for each day across all rows.

 • Week navigation arrows let you move to the previous or next week.